Grant High School College & Career Center

 Follow us on Instagram: @ghscollegeandcareercentral

 Grant High School uses the Maia Learning University & Career Research Tool to help students plan their futures.
-You can use Maia to discover and explore careers; build academic, college, and career plans; create portfolios that tell your story, and manage the college application process.
+You can use Maia to discover and explore careers; build academic, college, and career plans; create portfolios that tell your story, and manage the college visit and application process.

 Access your account by using your PPS username and password.
 Troubleshooting: contact email@example.com.

 How does my high school experience make me college & career ready?

 Make a plan for your high school years.

 How does Career Related Learning happen at Grant?

 We build in lots of infrastructure for students to explore careers, from their Freshman Community Career Fairs to working alongside professionals in a Career Technical Education (CTE) class. to actually heading out to visit workplaces and industry leaders via Career Days.
 Information on registering for events is in the Friday Bulletin (posted on the Grant website homepage and emailed to students and guardians every Friday during the academic year).